 Command and teach these things.
 Let no one despise you for your youth, but set the believers an example in speech, in conduct, in love, in faith, in purity.
 Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.
 Do not neglect the gift you have, which was given you by prophecy when the council of elders laid their hands on you.
 Practice these things, immerse yourself in them, so that all may see your progress.
 Keep a close watch on yourself and on the teaching.
 Persist in this, for by so doing you will save both yourself and your hearers.
 (1 Tim 4:11–16)

-Stressing Timothy’s role of teaching (mentioned 3x, plus “commanding” and “exhortation”), Paul tells his son in the faith: “Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.”
+Stressing Timothy’s role of teaching (mentioned three time, plus “commanding” and “exhortation”), Paul tells his son in the faith: “Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching.”
 Like the priests of old (who functioned as pastors in their own right), Paul instructs Timothy to read the Scripture and teach the Scripture with exhortation.
-In short, to turn back the false teachers and the false teaching in the Ephesian church, Timothy is to herald the truth of the gospel, trusting that the word of God will sufficiently equip the saints, expose the wolves, and build up the church.
+In short, to repulse the false teachers in the Ephesian church, Timothy is to herald the truth of the gospel, trusting that the Word will sufficiently equip the saints, expose the wolves, and build up the church.

 A Final Plea for Expositional Preaching